 Relocating to a new country can be daunting, especially if you aren’t sure where the best and worst places to resettle actually are.
 How can you be sure if you’re choosing a place where you’ll meet new friends and fellow expats?
 Belize is quickly becoming an expat haven, thanks to its low cost of living, beautiful beaches, and its wealth of activities for those seeking adventure.
 This means there are several different areas in which expats are settling – all offering a slightly different lifestyle and/or cost of living.
 That means more options for you!
 Here are Belize’s top four locations where expats are choosing to settle:

-The Corozal District
+The Corozal District of Belize

 Located on the northern border of Belize, Corozal sits on the Bay of Chetumal, right on Mexico’s border in the city of the same name.
 While there aren’t any sandy beaches here, this town offers a quiet life, where many choose to bring families.
 It is known as a “sleepy town,” and has direct access to the bay for swimming.
 There is a wall that separates the city from the bay, in which there are places to climb down and swim.
 The cost of living here is more than affordable, with apartments in town that rent for less than $500 USD per month – and sometimes even less than $300!